open-accelerators/mercury/proposals/interoperability.md

 A synchronous request/response where the caller knows where the callee is located and how to interact with it. e.g. HTTP Restful request/response.

+An asynchronous request/response where the caller knows where the the request has to be sent and the calle knows where the response is expected.

 #### Best-time

 Response expected after source has time to process an automated request.
 Timely exchange queue/message mechanism, but caller may multi-thread activity.